mahlenmorris/VCVRack/README.md

 * All variables start with the value 0.0 when first read.
 * Variables stay available in the environment of a module until the patch is restarted.
 This is true even if the code that created the variable has been removed from the program.
-* OUT1-4 are clamped to the range -10v <--> 10v.
-Input values and internal
+* OUT1-6 are by default clamped to the range -10v <--> 10v.
+You can make
-values are not clamped.
+individual OUT ports unclamped in [the module menu](#clampunclamp-outn-values).
+Input values and internal values are not clamped.
 * [Scientific pitch notation](https://en.m.wikipedia.org/wiki/Scientific_pitch_notation) is supported (e.g., c4, Db2, d#8), turning them into
 V/OCT values.
 So you can use **out1 = c4**, send OUT1 to a VCO in the default position, and the VCO will output a tone at middle C.